telerik/winforms-docs/editors/timepicker/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | UI for WinForms Documentation
+page_title: Getting Started | RadTimePicker
-description: Getting Started
+description: Shows how you can start using RadTimePicker and use some of its common properties.
 slug: winforms/editors/timepicker/getting-started
 tags: getting,started
 published: True